ansys/pysystem-coupling/doc/source/api/core/adaptor/api.rst

 *Note*: the implementation of the settings classes is sufficiently flexible to allow commands to be exposed at any level of the container hierarchy.
 This is not exploited in the current API but there is scope to do so in future extensions of the API.
-For example, where a command currently takes a reference to a datamodel object as an argument, the explicit argument could be avoided by allowing the command to be called on the relevant object.
+For example, where a command currently takes a reference to a data model object as an argument, the explicit argument could be avoided by allowing the command to be called on the relevant object.